 Youth in worship.

 Throughout the church year, youth in grades 7 to 12 worship with the Sunday (10:00 a.m.) congregation, either sitting in the “youth section” or sitting with their families.
-Most Trinity youth serve as liturgical volunteers—acolytes, readers, intercessors, choir members, and tech assistants.
+Youth group members are also active participants in the liturgical life of the parish, serving as ushers, lectors, and acolytes.

 Trinity Youth Group.

 All youth from 7th through 12th grades are welcome to participate in this group, which meets on alternate Sunday afternoons, from September to June, for activities and a meal.
 Youth activities include games, theological reflections, service projects, team building, spiritual practices, and the annual overnight “lock-in.”
-Youth group members also participate in intergenerational events such as Game Night and Trinity Youth Backstage.
-In addition to their regularly scheduled meetings, Trinity Youth have opportunities to participate in “enrichment” activities, including a Ropes Course, and an Interfaith Holocaust Remembrance, among other things.
-Currently, we also use elements of prepared curricula, including Animate and Way to Live, and we have used Journey to Adulthood and Rite 13 in the past.
+Currently, we also use elements of prepared curricula, including Confirm not Conform and aspects of the Journey to Adulthood and Rite 13 programs.

 High school youth are invited to explore the sacramental rite of Confirmation.
 We meet several times, over the course of several weeks, to consider what it means to make an adult commitment to living into our baptismal vows through the Episcopal tradition.
 Having been well-prepared through CGS and liturgical participation, we discuss Anglican history, theology, polity, current controversies, and spiritual practice.
-The purpose of this course is discernment; participants who feel called to be confirmed are prepared.
+The purpose of this course is discernment; participants who feel called to be confirmed are readied for the sacrament.

 A welcome challenge.